 - Culturally and gender-specific services and community-based efforts

 Much of our research and evaluation focuses on the intersection between mental health and substance use, and their associated social determinants and risk and resilience factors.
-Throughout this work, we understand that various approaches are necessary to meet individual and community needs, including harm reduction, culturally relevant practices and an understanding of how trauma affects addiction.
+We understand that various approaches are necessary to meet individual and community needs, including harm reduction, culturally relevant practices and how trauma affects addiction.

 As part of an operating foundation, we are also in the unique position to partner with direct service providers to develop and measure the effectiveness of research-supported services.